 Pet Carsickness - Does your pet suffer when traveling in the car?

-The first thing to realize when dealing with car sickness
+The first thing to realize when dealing with your pet's car sickness is that, in 95% of cases, it is stress related and not motion related.

 Travel on empty